 A quick glance around today’s technology sector will leave you wondering why more women can’t be found.
 We all know there’s a huge gender imbalance in this industry and despite all the research that shows that having a gender gap isn’t good for business, no real signs of improvement are on the horizon, even though numerous initiatives are now being introduced to boost the profiles of women within the tech world.
 Here, we take a closer look at what this working environment is really like for women in the modern world.

 Balancing The Gender Gap In The Tech Sector

 Under 7% of all tech roles in Europe are currently filled by females and part of the problem is that there are very few women actually applying for these jobs in the first place.
 With such a tiny pool of candidates available to employers, it’s no wonder that so few female applicants get to the interview stage.

-On the upside, though, graduate and intern programmes are starting to see more CVs from women arriving on the desks of recruiters and certain areas of the technology sector are seeing a better balance between make and female employees – UX design and research, for example, has better equality in its workforce.
+On the upside, though, graduate and intern programs are starting to see more CVs from women arriving on the desks of recruiters and certain areas of the technology sector are seeing a better balance between male and female employees – UX design and research, for example, have better equality in its workforce.

 There is still, unfortunately, a lack of women attending tech events, though, and that can lead to intimidating experiences for females who feel outnumbered and overlooked.

 It’s well-known that there are many benefits that come with having a more diverse workforce.
 Companies that are gender-diverse have a 15% greater chance of earning above-average revenues while teams that have a 50/50 gender balance are known to outperform all other teams in terms of quality of their work.

 This is because women and men see things in a very different way.
 When it comes to the tech sector, it’s important to bear in mind that software and technology are used by both men and women, so if only one gender develops the tech a lot can be missed out of the process when it comes to understanding how it will be used.